-The University’s dedicated Quality Assurance site sets out the structures, procedures, and outcomes of the evaluation processes (in Greek).
+The University’s dedicated Quality Assurance site sets out the structures, procedures, and outcomes of its quality assurance policy and internal evaluation processes.

 Within the University, each department has a QA group (OMEA) which works together with the University QA Committee (ΜΟΔΙΠ) to meet the requirements for periodic internal and external evaluations.
 The University QA Committee is headed by the Vice-Rector of Academic Affairs.
-It includes 3 faculty members, a representative of the policy support unit and 2 student representatives.
+It includes 5 faculty members, a representative from each category of teaching and support staff and 2 student representatives.

-All of the University’s Departments have now benefited from external evaluations by independent committees of academics convened by the national agency (ΑΔΙΠ/HQAA).
-The reports are available in English on line through the ΑΔΙΠ/HQAA website and below:
+The Institution and all of the University’s Departments have now benefited from external evaluations by independent committees of academics convened by the national agency (ΑΔΙΠ/HQAA).
+The reports are available in English online .